airbytehq/airbyte/docs/cloud/managing-airbyte-cloud.md

 * Shortest sync schedule: Every 60 min
 * Schedule accuracy: +/- 30 min

-## View the sync log summary
+## View the sync summary
-The sync log summary displays information about data moved during a sync.
+The sync summary displays information about the data moved during a sync.

-To view the sync log summary:
+To view the sync summary:
 1. On the [Airbyte Cloud](http://cloud.airbyte.io/) dashboard, click **Connections** in the navigation bar.

     The Connections page displays.

 2. Click a connection in the list to view its sync history.

-    Sync History displays the sync status (Succeeded, Failed, Cancelled, Partial Success, or Running) and the [summary of the sync log](#sync-log-summary).
+    Sync History displays the sync status or [reset](https://docs.airbyte.com/operator-guides/reset/) status (Succeeded, Partial Success, Failed, Cancelled, or Running) and the [sync summary](#sync-summary).

     :::note